Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: An EVM-native proof scheme

-The \textit{one-step state} (OSS) is the state between EVM transaction execution steps.
-The type of EVM transaction execution steps includes EVM instruction execution, transaction initiation/finalization, and block initiation/finalization.
+We instantiate the L2 execution trace as described in \Cref{fig:state-transition} for the L2 execution state.
+We define the \textit{one-step state} (OSS), which encapsulates the state between execution trace steps as an authenticated data structure (ADS)~\cite{tamassia2003authenticated,miller2014authenticated}.
 The OSS has three forms: \textit{intra-transaction state}, \textit{inter-transaction state}, and \textit{block state}.
+We define the commitment of an OSS as $\HOSS$.

-\paragraph{Intra-transaction state} The \textit{intra-transaction state} $\sInit$ of the \RollupVM represents states between EVM instruction executions.
+\paragraph{Intra-transaction state} The \RollupVM \textit{intra-transaction state} $\sInit$ represents states between instruction execution.
 It is directly constructed from the full EVM execution state $(\worldState, \machineState, A, I)$.
-It contains every state field modifiable by EVM opcodes, including gas, stack, memory, and world state (a full definition of the intra-transaction state and the commitment to it, $\HOSS$, is included in \Cref{app:oss}).
+It contains every state field modifiable by an EVM opcode---including gas, stack, memory and world state.

-For efficient verification, the commitment $\HOSS$ does not directly hash the contents of fields that have inner structures (referred as \textit{components}), such as the stack, memory, and world state; instead, it hashes on separate commitments designed for each component.
-This allows us to create the \textit{state proof} (described in \Cref{sec:prelim_proofs}) without directly including the contents of each component.
+The commitment of the intra-transaction state does not directly hash the contents of fields that have inner structures (referred as \textit{components}), such as the stack, memory, and world state; instead, these components are also encapsulated using suitable ADSs (e.g. Merkle tree for the memory), and $\HOSS$ hashes on the commitments of these components.

+This allows us to create the \textit{state proof} (described in \Cref{sec:prelim_proofs}) without having to reveal the full contents of every component.
 A separate proof is submitted to prove the validity of the state transition in the component.
-Since opcodes do not use every component (e.g. \texttt{ADD} doesn't access or modify the memory or the world state), the OSP is modularly designed, providing only the proofs necessary.
+Since opcodes do not use every component (e.g. \texttt{ADD} doesn't access or modify the memory or the world state), the OSP provides only the necessary proofs.

 \paragraph{Inter-transaction state} To encode EVM behavior that takes place between the consecutive execution of transactions, we define a special type of one-step state, the \textit{inter-transaction state} $\sInter$.
 The inter-transaction state lies between the execution of two transactions, representing the finalized state after the execution of the first.
-See \Cref{app:oss} for the full definition of the intra-transaction state and its commitment.